your French knitting companion

 Why Measurements Matter More Than Size Charts

 Your actual measurements tell the truth.
-When you know your numbers, you can:
+Size labels are shorthand.
+When you know your numbers, you gain real control over your knitting:

-• Use tools like La Maille to generate patterns that fit your exact body
+• You can use tools like La Maille to generate patterns that fit your exact body, skipping the size chart entirely

 Essential Measurements for Sweaters